bartoszbialecki/ai-travel-planner/.ai/db-plan.md

 - Budget and currency are optional.
 - The 30-day limit per plan is enforced by a CHECK on day_number.
 - Activity acceptance is stored in the `accepted` field in plan_activity.
-- Generation error logs are linked to a plan in a separate table.
+- Generation error logs are linked to a plan in a separate table and can store structured error details.
 - Indexes and constraints ensure data performance and consistency.
 - RLS ensures that a user only sees their own plans and related data.